3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 They aren’t all always on display because the light would destroy them, so you’ll need to check out the current special exhibitions list to see what you’ll be able to feast your eyes on.
 You could be lucky and see some Michelangelo!

-Overall, a very interesting mix of art of different genres and time periods, which should guarantee that it’ll satisfy the taste of a larger majority of visitors.
+Overall, I found it to be a very interesting mix of art from different genres and time periods..
 If you do lean towards everything modern and couldn’t care less for history, check out the nearby Albertina Modern instead.

-Plan on spending about 2 hours in Albertina.
-The main entrance is on the bastion of the former Vienna city wall.
+I spent about 2 hours in Albertina.
+You may find this useful: The main entrance is on the bastion of the former Vienna city wall.
 There’s an escalator or an elevator that’ll help you up there.

-Time for more sacher?
-Hotel Sacher Wien and its Café Sacher (the one you visited on your 1st day of this itinerary) are just down the block from Albertina in case you are craving some more chocolate delight!
+Time for more Sacher?
+Hotel Sacher Wien and its Café Sacher (the one you visited on your 1st day of this Vienna itinerary) are just down the block from Albertina in case you are craving some more chocolate delight!

 Day 3, stop 6: Prater’s Giant Ferris Wheel